cdepage/zerodep/docs/home.md

 This site provides full documentation for each method, structure, algorithm and capability.

-For all functionality offered by @zerodep:
+For all functionality offered by @zerodep go with the fully tree-shakable package:

 ```
 npm i @zerodep/app